VoxFlash/VoxFlashTTS/README.md

 | `vocoder.onnx` | 59.7 MB | Vocoder |
 | **Total** | **~854 MB** | Full pipeline |

-> Exact parameter count is not yet available.
-File sizes reflect the exported ONNX models used for inference.

 ---

 ## Limitations

-- Audio quality under extreme compression ratios may fall short of quality-focused systems such as Seed-TTS
+- Audio quality under extreme compression may fall short of quality-focused systems such as Seed-TTS
-- The current version is optimized primarily for Chinese and English; performance on other languages has not been systematically evaluated
+- Currently optimized for Chinese and English; other languages have not been systematically evaluated
 - Accent naturalness in cross-lingual cloning has room for improvement
-- Very short reference audio (< 3 seconds) may reduce speaker similarity
+- Reference audio shorter than 3 seconds may reduce speaker similarity

 ---